Ending A Long Term Relationship

 Give Yourself Time To Mourn

-Many of us grew up in families that stepped over grief, that didn’t deal very well with loss, and sadness.
+Many of us grew up in families that stepped over grief and that didn’t deal very well with loss and sadness.

 So when I started dating, I attracted women who had their share of hidden emotional pain, which I also tried to ignore.
 These buried feelings ended up tarnishing everything, destroying relationship after relationship.